389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

     --interval UNIT   ***

         DAY, WEEK, MONTH, ALL (default is ALL the log)

     --interval-size   ***

         The number of UNITs to report on.  (default is 1)

     --event EVENT

         BASIC, AUTH, AUTHZ, TCP, ALL (default is ALL)

     --age NUM_OF_DAYS  ***

         How far to look into the logs (default is the entire log)

+    --start-date

+        Date to start parsing the log

+    --end-date

+        Date to stop parsing

     --verbose ?? ***

         Override default verbose options?
 Use different name.
 Do we want this?
 Shouldn't report always be "verbose"?

     *** Open to other naming suggestions